sydlaub/cruise-views/README.md

 - Clone the repository from GitHub.

-- Navigate to the project directory: cd multi-category-website
+- Navigate to the project directory.

 - Install dependencies: npm install